 The 177th General Assembly approved merging the program boards into a ministry council with the members of these boards to be considered as advisory members.
 The 178th General Assembly renamed the advisory members to ministry teams.
 The General Regulations listed the numbers on each ministry team, as well as any special requirements for being elected to the teams.
 Although the General Assembly voted in 2007 to merge the program boards into the Ministry Council, the merger was not completed until 2009.
 The 179th General Assembly replaced the general regulations with Bylaws, which do not list the ministry teams.
-By action of the 177th General Assembly the Ministry Teams report to the Ministry Council, which is accountable to the General Assembly.
+By action of the 177th General Assembly.
 The Stated Clerk requested an interpretation on the role of the Nominating Committee in regard to the selection of personnel for the ministry teams.
 Although the Judiciary Committee is aware that the 177th General Assembly had approved the ministry teams being elected, the same General Assembly approved the plan of reorganization which merged the program boards into a Ministry Council.
 It is the opinion of the committee that the ministry teams are now task forces or committees under the Ministry Council.